nilearn/nilearn/doc/haxby_decoding.rst

     The complete script can be found as
     :ref:`an example <example_tutorial_plot_haxby_decoding.py>`.
-    Now, all you have to do is to publish the results :)
+    Now, all you have to do is publish the results :)

 Going further with scikit-learn
 ===================================